raggleton/4tau_work/README.md

 - Use `Scripts/submitDelphesLots.sh` or `Scripts/submitDelphesSingle.sh` for use on PBS batch system, or `Scripts/runDelphesLots.sh` for lots of local jobs.

 ## Delphes Analysis Programs:
-- `basicScript`: template script for making a new program (see below) **OUT OF DATE**
+- `basicScript`: template script for making a new program (see below)
 - `mainAnalysis`: does lots of plots, like pT, track eta Vs phi, soft track distributions.
-Used for QCDb rejection studies **OUT OF DATE**
+Used for QCDb rejection studies
 - `massPlots`: makes plots of invariant masses of mu+tk, and calculates & plots correlation coefficients for backgrounds
 - `cutFlow`: prints out cutflow of various cuts stages in signal selection
 - `IP`: plots impact parameters of things.
 Not really kept up to date. **OUT OF DATE**

 ## Making a new Delphes analysis program: **OUT OF DATE**
-- Look at `Scripts/createNewScript.sh` - you'll need to edit the relevant paths
+- Look at `Scripts/createNewScript.sh` - you'll need to edit the path where Delphes is installed.
 - Run `createNewScript.sh <myscriptName>`.
 Make sure it puts the new scripts in your `Delphes/examples` folder
 - Go to your Delphes directory, run `./configure` to pick up new script
 - Look at `Scripts/createMakefile.sh`, modify paths as necessary